hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     $ wget https://raw.githubusercontent.com/hamzehkhazaei/ECE422-Proj2-StartKit/master/ece422_client.py
     ```
     - Note this is a base implementation of an HTTP client and you need to modify this according to your needs.
-    - This client program create a number of users that send requests to the server and after receiving the response
+    - This client program creates a number of users that send requests to the server and after receiving the response
      thinks for the amount of **think_time* and then send another request.
     - It calculates the *response time* for each request as well.
-    - If we increase the number of users, the response time is expected to increase.
+    - If you increase the number of users or decrease the think time, the response time should increase.
-    - **Important Note**: try not to run the client on your laptop as this may appears to a DoS attack to Cybera
+    - **Important Note**: try not to run the client on your laptop as this may appear as a DoS attack to Cybera
-    firewall and brings about complicated situation for us.
+    firewall which may result in unexpected outcome for your VMs.